openradar/PyDDA/README.md

 # PyDDA
 Pythonic multiple doppler package

-This package is a rewrite of DDA into a purely Pythonic package for easier integration with Py-ART (and works on Windows!)
+This package is a rewrite of the Potvin et al. (2012) and Shapiro et al (2009) wind retrieval techniques into a purely Pythonic package for easier integration with Py-ART and Python.
+This new package uses a faster minimization technique, L-BFGS-B, which provides a factor of 2 to 5 speedup versus using Multidop, as well as a more elegant syntax.

 The user has an option to adjust strength of data, mass continuity constraints as well as implement a low pass filter.
 This new version now also has an option to plot a horizontal cross section of a wind barb plot overlaid on a background field from a grid.